Daniel-Mock/algorithms-data_structures/README.md

 # algorithms-data_structures
-This repositor is dedicated to tracking progress made on learning new algorithms and data structures useful in areas of Computer Engineering.
+#### This repositor is dedicated to tracking progress made on learning new algorithms and data structures useful in areas of Computer Engineering.
+ #### References will be taken from www.leetcode.com

-Topics include:
+## Topics include:
 * **Linked Lists**
 * **Stacks/Queues**
 * **Hash Tables**